robillardstudio/c-climate-public/README.md

 *Runs on main device*

-The module watches Twitter accounts for recent tweets and saves them in the database.
+The module watches Twitter accounts for recent tweets and saves them in the Data Base.

 Use `cl_monitor.py` to:

 - monitor accounts through Twitter API (Twitter developper account needed)
-- writes collected tweets in the Data Base
+- writes collected tweets in the DB
 - classify most recent tweets from the DB (cf Subroutine)
 - writte the classification output as a new attribute in the DB